Photo Session Info

 What To Expect During The Shoot

 Given the high energy level of pets, especially on the beach, my photo sessions are always exciting--filled with playing, running and lots of laughter.
-You'll get to join in the fun because I'll ask for your help getting your pup's attention during the shoot.
+You'll get to join in the fun because I'll need your help getting your pup's attention during the shoot.
 If he's a ball chaser, bring your "Chuck It" ball launcher or tennis racquet since I'll need you to use it while I shoot.
 If you'd like to include your human child in all the fun, that can certainly be arranged!

 When And Where Will I See My Photos?